Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Abstract

 \section{Abstract}

-{ This paper studies Anderson acceleration (AA) for fixed-point methods $\bx^{(k+1)}=q(\bx^{(k)})$.
-It provides the first proof that when the operator $q$ is linear and symmetric, AA improves the root-linear convergence factor over the fixed-point iterations.
-When $q$ is nonlinear, yet has a symmetric Jacobian at the solution, a slightly modified AA algorithm is proved to have an analogous root-linear convergence factor improvement over fixed-point iterations.
+{ This paper studies the commonly utilized windowed Anderson acceleration (AA) algorithm for fixed-point methods, $x^{(k+1)}=q(x^{(k)})$.
+It provides the first proof that when the operator $q$ is linear and symmetric the windowed AA, which uses a sliding window of prior iterates, improves the root-linear convergence factor over the fixed-point iterations.
+When $q$ is nonlinear, yet has a symmetric Jacobian at a fixed point, a slightly modified AA algorithm is proved to have an analogous root-linear convergence factor improvement over fixed-point iterations.
 Simulations verify our observations.
 Furthermore, experiments with different data models demonstrate AA is significantly superior to the standard fixed-point methods for Tyler's M-estimation.

 \textbf{Keywords:} Anderson acceleration, fixed-point method, Tyler's M-estimation

 \textbf{MSC codes:} 65F10, 65H10, 68W40 }